alphagov/design-patterns/patterns/addresses.md

 ### 2. Multiple fields

 The address is broken down into multiple fields.
-Here's an example that works for UK addresses:
+Here's an example that works for simple UK addresses:

 <div class="pattern-example">
 	<form class="form">